LihaoWang1991/robotics-perception-course/README.md

 This repository contains the programming assignments I have completed in Coursera course [Robotics: Perception](https://www.coursera.org/learn/robotics-perception).

-Here are some videos to show what I have done in this course.
+Here are some videos to show what I have achieved in this course.

 Week 2 project: